How to Choose a CRE Branding Agency

 Look for genuine CRE and AEC experience

 Design experience and CRE design experience are not the same thing.
-A branding agency that has worked primarily with restaurants, tech startups, or consumer brands will approach your project with a different frame of reference than an agency that has spent years working with developers, architects, property managers, and general contractors.
+An agency that has worked primarily with restaurants, tech startups, or consumer brands will approach your project with a different frame of reference than one that has spent years working with developers, architects, property managers, and general contractors.

 Ask to see work in your market and asset class